-The days are drawing shorter, it’s almost dark before you get home, and there’s a frosty chill in the air; the most hallowed day of the year is fast approaching and we can’t wait to be spooked!
+The days are drawing shorter, it’s almost dark before you get home, and there’s a frosty chill in the air; the most hallowed day of the year is fast approaching, and we can’t wait to be spooked!

-Halloween is one of the biggest commercial holidays in the world, and with roots deeply entrenched in pagan festivals, religious celebrations and superstition, the history of Halloween is both dark and gruesome, whilst being entertaining and fascinating all at once.
+Halloween is one of the biggest commercial holidays in the world, and with roots deeply entrenched in pagan festivals, religious celebrations and superstition, the history of Halloween is both dark and gruesome whilst being entertaining and fascinating all at once.

 In 43AD, the Romans adopted many Celtic traditions.
-They celebrated Feralia in late October to commemorate the passing of the dead, and simply merged this with Samhain.
+For example, they celebrated Feralia in late October to commemorate the passing of the dead and simply merged this with Samhain.
 One of the many goddesses they celebrated was Pomona – the goddess of fruit and trees.
 Pomona’s symbol was an apple.
 Apple seed placement was thought to be a way to determine who a girl would marry – they would try to catch apples with their mouths, and the first person to catch one would be first down the aisle.
 This tradition is still around today, although modern apple bobbing is for fun, as opposed to superstition.

-The history of Halloween is not complete without all of the superstitions that come along with it.
+The history of Halloween is not complete without all the superstitions that come along with it.
 Many stem from Celtic times – such as nut cracking in the fire to determine success or failure in love, apple bobbing to decide who would be first to wed, and not crossing the path of a black cat – just in case it was a witch.
 Newer traditions include:

 We’ll be here – let us know if you plan on joining us!